department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/untouched_submission_audit/526_state_repair_tdd.md

 - **Create data:** Identify submissions that can be ignored (successful or in-process) to facilitate exclusive methodology.
 - **Record data:** This data should live in our database, not external documents.
-- **Expose data:** We need codified ways of interacting with this data and view submissions by state.
+- **Expose data:** We need codified ways of interacting with this data and viewing submissions by state.

 Our implementation must also: